PoonAthitS/Automatic-cross-validation-forecasting-model/README.md

 ## 4. About the programming

 ### Data
-Thr data is from the 3003 time series from the M3 competition which embeded in package Mcomp
+The data is from the 3003 time series from the M3 competition which embeded in package Mcomp

 ### To learn more about Poon Athit S., visit his [LinkedIn profile](https://www.linkedin.com/in/athit-srimachand/)